AmnaQasmi/Portfolio/README.md

 * Vantajs {lovely animated background (but not vast; only 5-6 backgrounds are available)}

 ## Key Points Must Do🙂 :
-1. must double check the import
+1. must double check the import.
-2. must inject the theme in the app.tsx file
+2. must inject the theme in the app.tsx file.
-3. must write
+3. must write.
+4. must increase SEO optimization as I'm doing in my project.

 In the tailwindConfig.js file, don't miss any of the file If you miss, you can't get access to that type of file.